 What Is Cremation Insurance?

 Cremation insurance, also known as a cremation policy or prepaid cremation policy, is a type of insurance policy designed to cover the costs associated with cremation.
-Funeral homes or cremation providers typically offer it and can be purchased in advance to ensure that your loved ones are not burdened with cremation costs after your passing.
+It is typically offered by funeral homes or cremation providers and can be purchased in advance to ensure that your loved ones are not burdened with cremation costs after your passing.

 Cremation insurance policies can vary in coverage and cost but generally cover the expenses associated with the cremation process, including transportation, cremation fees, and the urn or container for your remains.
 Some policies may also cover additional costs, such as memorial services or burial plots.